nusendra/cmdman/README.md

-# cmdlist - Command List Manager
+# cmdman - Command Manager

 A CLI tool written in Rust to save, manage, and execute custom commands with named aliases.